microsoft/SynapseML/README.md

 * Easily ingest images from HDFS into Spark `DataFrame` ([example:301])
 * Pre-process image data using transforms from OpenCV ([example:302])
 * Featurize images using pre-trained deep neural nets using CNTK ([example:301])
+* Use pre-trained bidirectional LSTMs from Keras for medical entity extraction ([example:304])
 * Train DNN-based image classification models on N-Series GPU VMs on Azure
 * Featurize free-form text data using convenient APIs on top of primitives in SparkML via a single transformer ([example:201])